tamimeur/Bioinformatics/README.md

 Promoter NN: super_prom_cnn.py can be run along with the nbt_sharon_pp.xlsx data set

-Protein NN: this is being worken on in the jupyter notebook ProteinStabilityDNN.ipynb
+Protein NN: This is being worked on in the jupyter notebook ProteinStabilityDNN.ipynb.
+Data not provided.